-Located 15 minutes away from Boston, in the beautiful Fresh Pond of Cambridge, Olympia is home of more that 90 members, ages 6 to 60 and over.
+Located 15 minutes away from Boston, in the beautiful Fresh Pond of Cambridge, Olympia is home of over 100 members, ages 6 to 60 and over.

-Lead by former Romanian National Champion, Daniel Hondor, the director and head coach of the club, here, at Olympia, we have set our dreams high: we want to be a leading force in the regional, national and international fencing.
+Lead by former Romanian National Champion, Daniel Hondor, Olympia’s founder and director , we have set our dreams high: we want to be a leading force in the regional, national and international fencing.

 With already notable results, Olympia’s first generation of champions has fled the nest, going for higher education to ones of the most prestigious American (and not only) universities.